Bill Guttentag - Credit Marina Brodskaya.JPG

 Bill Guttentag won an Academy Award for the documentary Twin Towers (Universal, 2003).
 He has also received a second Oscar, three additional Oscar nominations, a Peabody Award, three Emmy Awards, three additional Emmy nominations, two Writers Guild Award nominations, a Producers Guild Award nomination, and a Robert Kennedy Journalism Award.

 His films have been selected for Sundance three times, Telluride twice, Tribeca five times, and have won awards at numerous American and international film festivals.
-They have received a number of special screenings including at the Museum of Modern Art, Council on Foreign Relations, the Harvard Kennedy School, and the White House.
+They have received a number of special screenings including at the Museum of Modern Art, Council on Foreign Relations, The United Nations, Stanford, the Harvard Kennedy School, Yale, and the White House.

-Bill Guttentag partnered with Richard Linklater on That Animal Rescue Show, on which they are executive producers and directors.
-The 10-part series, made for CBS All Access, premiered in October 2020.
-An episode from the series was part of the official selection of the 2020 Telluride Film Festival.
+Bill Guttentag partnered with Richard Linklater on That Animal Rescue Show, on which they were executive producers and directors.
+The 10-part series aired on Paramount+ (2020).
+An episode from the series was part of the selection of the 2020 Telluride Film Festival.

-His film Only the Dead See the End of War, premiered theatrically at the 2015 Telluride Film Festival and premiered on HBO in 2016.
+His film Only the Dead See the End of War (HBO), premiered theatrically at the 2015 Telluride Film Festival.
 He won an AACTA Award (Australian Academy Award) for best directing for a documentary, and a Walkley Award (Australian Pulitzer) for the film.
 The film was nominated for an Emmy.

 Bill Guttentag created, executive produced, and directed the NBC series Crime & Punishment, which ran for three seasons (2002-2004).
 The series was part of the Law & Order family of shows, and was created with Dick Wolf, who was also an executive producer.
 Over the series’ run, nearly every show was in the Nielsen top 20.

-Nanking, filmed largely in China, won awards at a number of US and international film festivals (including Sundance and Hong Kong), and after a theatrical release, played on Cinemax.
-Guttentag won a Peabody Award and Emmy Award, and was nominated for a WGA award for the film.
+His film, Nanking, was filmed largely in China, and won awards at a number of US and international film festivals (including Sundance), and after its theatrical release, played on Cinemax.
+Guttentag won a Peabody Award and Emmy Award and was nominated for a WGA award for the film.
 Nanking’s international release included China, where it became the highest grossing theatrical documentary in Chinese history.

-He has directed 8 films for HBO as well as films for, ABC, CBS, Turner, and others.
-Additional films include The Cocaine War (ABC), and You Don't Have to Die, a film he made for HBO, for which he also won an Oscar.
+He has directed eight films for HBO, as well as films for ABC, CBS, National Geographic, and others.
+He produced Groomed (Blumhouse, 2021), which premiered on Discovery+, and directed and produced Sublime (Interscope) which premiered at Tribeca in 2019.
+Additional films include, You Don't Have to Die (HBO), for which he won an Oscar.

 He has shown his films and given lectures at many US and international universities including: Yale; Harvard; the University of Pennsylvania; University of California, Berkeley; USC; Peking University; Tsinghua University; Fudan University; Kyoto University; the Hong Kong Academy of Performing Arts; HEC Paris, and Freie Universität Berlin.
 Other screenings include the Academy of Motion Picture Arts and Sciences; the Paley Center for Media; and the Brooklyn Academy of Music.